evolbioinfo/goalign/docs/index.md

 [reformat](commands/reformat.md) ([api](api/reformat.md))   |            | Reformats input alignment into phylip of fasta format
---                                                          | fasta      | Reformats an input alignment into Fasta --                                                          | nexus      | Reformats an input alignment into nexus --                                                          | phylip     | Reformats an input alignment into Phylip --                                                          | tnt        | Reformats an input alignment into TNT input file [rename](commands/rename.md) ([api](api/rename.md))         |            | Rename sequences of the input alignment, given a map file
+--                                                          | fasta      | Reformats an input alignment into Fasta --                                                          | nexus      | Reformats an input alignment into nexus --                                                          | paml       | Reformats an input alignment into PAML input format
+--                                                          | phylip     | Reformats an input alignment into Phylip --                                                          | tnt        | Reformats an input alignment into TNT input file [rename](commands/rename.md) ([api](api/rename.md))         |            | Rename sequences of the input alignment, given a map file